25th celebration of Olympics in Calgary

 2021 – For a third time, the Faculty of Kinesiology is ranked the No. 1 sport science school in North America (No. 10 globally).

-2022 – Joan Snyder makes an extraordinary legacy gift of $67.5 million to UCalgary of which $30-million is donated to the Faculty of Kinesiology to establish the Joan Snyder Fund for Excellence in Kinesiology and $2-million is donated to the Joan Snyder Program of Excellence in Women’s Hockey Fund.
+2022 – Joan Snyder gifts $67.5 million to UCalgary of which $30-million is donated to the Faculty of Kinesiology to establish the Joan Snyder Fund for Excellence in Kinesiology enabling the faculty to invest in critical research for women and girls - $2-million is donated to the Joan Snyder Program of Excellence in Women’s Hockey Fund.

 2023 – Dr. Nick Holt, PhD, begins term as dean of the Faculty of Kinesiology at UCalgary.